ros-navigation/docs.nav2.org/concepts/index.rst

 For instance, you can have ``N`` plugin controllers to follow paths, dock with charger, avoid dynamic obstacles, or interface with a tool.
 Having all of these plugins in the same server allows the user to make use of a single environmental representation object, which is costly to duplicate.

-For the recovery server, each of the recoveries also contains their own name, however, each plugin will also expose its own special action server.
+For the behavior server, each of the behaviors also contains their own name, however, each plugin will also expose its own special action server.
-This is done because of the wide variety of recovery actions that may be created cannot have a single simple interface to share.
+This is done because of the wide variety of behavior actions that may be created cannot have a single simple interface to share.
-The recovery server also contains a costmap subscriber to the local costmap, receiving real-time updates from the controller server, to compute its tasks.
+The behavior server also contains a costmap subscriber to the local costmap, receiving real-time updates from the controller server, to compute its tasks.
 We do this to avoid having multiple instances of the local costmap which are computationally expensive to duplicate.

 Alternatively, since the BT nodes are trivial plugins calling an action, new BT nodes can be created to call other action servers with other action types.